-Pierogi are soft dumplings stuffed with a variety of savory or sweet fillings.
+Pierogies are soft dumplings stuffed with a variety of savory or sweet fillings.
 They can be boiled or fried and served with sauce or cream on top or the side.
 They're definitely what you call comfort food.

-The basic ingredient for pierogi is a dough made from flour or mashed potatoes, and sometimes it is a combination of both.
-The dough is stuffed with a pre-cooked filling, which can be anything from meat and vegetables, to cheese and fruit.
+The basic ingredient is dough made from flour or mashed potatoes.
+Or sometimes a combination of both.
+The dough is stuffed with a pre-cooked filling, which can be anything from meat and vegetables to cheese and fruit.

-But where do pierogi come from?
-Even though there are many origin stories and legends of the pierogi, it is believed that they were born in Central or Eastern Europe.
+Even though there are many origin stories and legends, it is believed that they were born in Central or Eastern Europe.

-But the pierogi were most probably imported to Poland in the 13th century from their east neighbor Kievan Rus (today known as Ukraine), perhaps thanks to the above-mentioned Hyacinth who became the patron saint of the pierogi.
+But the pierogies were most probably imported to Poland in the 13th century.
+This was from their east neighbor Kievan Rus (today known as Ukraine).

-Whereas some believe the pierogis originate in Italy or Turkey, still most people connect the pierogi with Poland and other central, eastern, or south European countries.
+Whereas some believe the pierogies originate in Italy or Turkey, still most people connect them with Poland and other central, eastern, or south European countries.

 The word pieróg is a generic term for filled dumplings.
 The plural form is pierogi, but sometimes native English speakers add their plural to the word, and thus we have the colloquial term pierogies.